hienhoceo-dpsmedia/WordPress-Security-with-Nginx-on-FastPanel/README.md

 ### Handling New Websites

-After creating new websites in FastPanel, run the setup again to protect them:
+The installer creates a nightly cron job that re-runs itself (`/usr/local/sbin/wp-security-nightly.sh` at 02:30).
+Any new FastPanel site you add today will be picked up automatically tonight.

+Need instant coverage (or disabled the cron job)?
+Just rerun:

 ```bash
 wget -qO- https://raw.githubusercontent.com/hienhoceo-dpsmedia/wordpress-security-with-nginx-on-fastpanel/master/install-direct.sh | sudo bash
 ```

-This is **safe to run multiple times** and will:
+The script is **safe to run multiple times** and will:
-- ✅ Create fresh backup
+- ✅ Create a fresh backup
 - ✅ Protect any new websites
-- ✅ Not affect existing protected sites
+- ✅ Leave already-protected sites untouched

 ### Common Issues